ding-lab/HTAN_BRCA_publication/PAM50/PAM50_README.txt

 Parameters to edit before running are:

+    working dir:    This should point to the "PAM50_code" directory
     inputDir:       The directory where your input matrix of gene expression values is located
     short:          A short name which will be appended to all output files.
 Including a date here is wise.
     datatype:       Data type.
 Must be "sn" or "bulk"

 Note that to run this code, you will need the ctc and heatmap.plus R packages installed.

 #-------------------------------------#
-Output and interpretation
+#      Output and interpretation      #
 #-------------------------------------#
 Output